jphaugla/redisEnterpriseVault/README.md

         * *this is only needed if using RDI*
         * Can find [the latest gears version](https://docs.redis.com/latest/stack/release-notes/redisgears/)
         * update [redis-enterprise-database.yml](demo/redis-enterprise-database-gears.yml) for the correct gears version
-        * update the parameter for the gears version in [main.yml](terraform/ansible-gke)
+        * update the parameter for the gears version in [main.yml](terraform/ansible-gke/gke-test/vars/main.yml)
     * to check the vault versions use [this hashicorp link](https://developer.hashicorp.com/vault/docs/platform/k8s/helm)
   * no need to set the variables in [main parameter file](terraform/ansible-gke/gke-test/vars/main.yml)
   * this parameter file is only needed for reruns to disable parts of the operation

+#### Terraform creation
-* kick off the terraform creation-the gke creation takes a very long time-over 10 minutes
+kick off the terraform creation-the gke creation takes a very long time-over 10 minutes
 ```bash
 cd terraform/test
 terraform init
 terraform apply --auto-approve
 ```

+#### Terraform destroy
 * to remove everything
 ```bash
 cd terraform/test
 terraform destroy --auto-approve
 ```

+#### Terraform troubleshooting
 * many errors are just terraform timing issues so can just repeat the apply or destroy and it will work
 * output such as vault keys will be in ./terraform/ansible-gke/temp
 * Can control which terraform pieces are built using the variable in this file